Ancient Vessels

 In December 1919 the International Mercantile Marine signed an agreement to maintain their intended acquisition of the Leviathan.
 Gibbs & Cox was hired to survey the vessel and her economic potential from every aspect.
 The first big task was the creation of a new set of blueprints of which none had been received from Germany under the Versailles Treaty.
 An army of workers measured every part of the ship to create the blueprints.

-Having languished in political limbo at her Hoboken pier until April 1922, a decision was finally made and the $8,000,000 in funds allocated to sail Leviathan to Newport News Shipbuilding & Dry Dock Company in Newport News, Virginia, for her 14-month refurbishment.
+Having languished in political limbo at her Hoboken pier until April 1922, a decision was finally made and the $8 million in funds allocated to sail Leviathan to Newport News Shipbuilding & Dry Dock Company in Newport News, Virginia, for her 14-month refurbishment.
 War duty and age meant that all wiring, plumbing, and interior layouts were stripped and redesigned while her hull was strengthened and her engines converted from coal to oil.
 Virtually a new ship emerged.

 The decorations and fittings, designed by New York architects Walker & Gillette, retained much of her prewar splendor of Edwardian, Georgian, Louis XVI styles now merged with modern 1920s touches.
 The biggest deviation was an art deco night club supplanting the original Verandah Cafe.